 Jonathan Andrew, MA

-Senior Co-op Coordinator, American Sign Language, International Affairs, Spanish
+Senior Co-op Coordinator: ASL (American Sign Language), International Affairs, Political Science, Spanish

-Jonathan Andrew joined CSSH co-op in in 2012 where he is currently a senior cooperative education coordinator working primarily with undergraduate and graduate students, academic faculty and employers in the International Affairs, Spanish, and Americ…
+Jonathan Andrew joined CSSH in 2010 where he is currently a senior cooperative education coordinator working primarily with undergraduate and graduate students, academic faculty and employers in the International Affairs, Spanish, and ASL (American S…